 In support of the RFA/SBREFA, the Asbestos and Small Business Ombudsman (ASBO) team participates in the various stages of the Agency’s Action Development Process and Small Business Advocacy Review Panel process to ensure small businesses concerns are considered.

-Small Business Paperwork Relief Act (SBPRA) (PDF) (5 pp, 54K, about PDF) - Addresses the needs and concerns of small businesses, and reduces the information collection burden for small businesses (for fewer than 25 employees).
+Small Business Paperwork Relief Act (SBPRA) (PDF) (5 pp, 54K) - Addresses the needs and concerns of small businesses, and reduces the information collection burden for small businesses (for fewer than 25 employees).
 The ASBO is the official Point of Contact for the SBPRA.

 Each month, EPA posts summaries, proposed publication dates, contacts, and other information about recently initiated rules, giving the public early notice of upcoming regulatory actions.
 These Action Initiation Lists augment EPA’s Semiannual Regulatory Agendas, which provide the public with updates every six months.

 The Rulemaking Gateway serves as a portal to EPA’s priority rules, providing citizens with earlier and more concise information about agency regulations.
 Rulemaking Gateway complements Regulations.gov, the federal government’s main portal for tracking rules from all federal agencies, by providing brief overviews of specific EPA rules and additional ways to search rules based on the phases they are in (e.g., pre-proposal, proposal), the topics they relate to (e.g., air, water), and the impacts they might have (e.g., impacts on small businesses or environmental justice).